kelceyswain/bulb/README.md

 | Mital Dodhia    | [md14536@my.bristol.ac.uk](mailto:md14536@my.bristol.ac.uk)     | immaculatepowerlord |
 | Dom McDonald    | [dm14801@my.bristol.ac.uk](mailto:dm14801@my.bristol.ac.uk)     | DomMcDonald         |

 In order to do this you must *clone* the repository at [https://github.com/kelceyswain/bulb.git](https://github.com/kelceyswain/bulb.git).
-This will download a copy everything on to your computer.
+This will download a copy of everything on to your computer.
 Here you can edit anything and re-upload it back to the repository.

 Install git on your computer.
 It can be found [here](https://git-scm.com/downloads).